-Does my property qualify for a Pre-development or Development grant?
+Does my property qualify for a Rehabilitation Planning or Rehabilitation grant?

-In addition to meeting the applicable National Register requirements described above, properties identified for pre-development or development grants must be owned by the local unit of government (the CLG), a non-profit organization, or public entity.
+In addition to meeting the applicable National Register requirements described above, properties identified for Rehabilitation Planning or Rehabilitation grants must be owned by the local unit of government (the CLG), a non-profit organization, or other public entity.
 Properties owned by private persons or for-profit entities are not eligible.